creativewave/markdown-api/README.md

-  -t, --type <type>              type of the entry to set (required) -s, --src <src>                path to sources directory (required) (default: "./src/api") -n, --name <name>              name of the directory containing the sources files (required) -t, --title [title]            new title for the entry -c, --content [content]        new content for the entry -e, --excerpt [excerpt]        new excerpt for the entry -C, --categories [categories]  new categories for the entry
+  -t, --type <type>              type of the entry to set (required) -s, --src <src>                path to sources directory (required) (default: "./src/api") -n, --name <name>              name of the directory containing the sources files (required) -T, --title [title]            new title for the entry -c, --content [content]        new content for the entry -e, --excerpt [excerpt]        new excerpt for the entry -C, --categories [categories]  new categories for the entry